james4signet/Sentiment_Azure/README.md

 1. Test your application: Test your application by visiting the URL of your Web App in a browser.
 1. Monitor your application: Go to the Azure portal and monitor your application's performance, you can also use Azure Monitor to track and diagnose issues.

+> Once the Web App is created, you will have a URL that you can use to access your application, you can also use custom domains to make it more user friendly.

 ---

 ## Requirements